nguyenvanhai-0911/BlockChain_Project/Document/Token.md

 [[sending_erc20_tokens_contracts]]
 ### *** Sending ERC20 tokens to contract addresses

-((("Faucet.sol contract (test example)","METoken project", id="ix_10tokens-asciidoc13", range="startofrange")))((("METoken (Mastering Ethereum Token)","sending to contract addresses", id="ix_10tokens-asciidoc14", range="startofrange")))So far, we've set up an ERC20 token and transferred some tokens from one account to another.
+So far, we've set up an ERC20 token and transferred some tokens from one account to another.
 All the accounts we used for these demonstrations are externally owned accounts, meaning they are controlled by a private key, not a contract.
 What happens if we send MET to a contract address?
 Let's find out!

 First, let's deploy another contract into our test environment.
 For this example, we will use our first contract, _Faucet.sol_.
 Let's add it to the METoken project by copying it to the _contracts_ directory.
 Our directory should look like this: